Buyer-First Guide to Protecting Your Real Estate Investment

 Occupancy Certificate (OC)

-Mutation updates ownership in:
+Mutation updates ownership records in:

-Municipal records
+Municipal databases

-Revenue department databases
+Revenue department records

 Confirms government recognition

-Required for tax payments and utilities
+Required for property tax and utility connections

 Essential for resale and inheritance